Krusty84/SomeThings/README.md

 **remote_StartStop_Teamcetner_Services -** the scripts to start/stop-ing in the remote mode Teamcenter services (for sure it can be used for any windows services), these scripts can sending email notification about stop and start Teamcenter services

 **PolarionBackup.ps1** - the script for backuping data from Polarion and executing "pack" by svnadmin for the repository

+**Azure SDK REST KIT** - the kit for testing Azure Portal API: Get Data by VM`s and COSTs